 I’m posting this disclosure to set forth the things that I think readers of this site, and my work overall, ought to know about some of my biases and about things that I will and won’t do on this site with respect to these biases.

 No one pays me to write this blog, nor will I agree to blog anything here for payment.

 I also have “outside activities” beyond my Phillips Academy-related obligations.
 For instance, from time to time, a book or article that I write may generate royalties (again, never this blog, though).
 I also participate, or have participated, in various companies as a board member, adviser, and/or investor, for which I ordinarily receive equity compensation.
-I am on the board of the Knight Foundation and am involved in setting up the Digital Public Library of America.
+For instance, I chair the board of the Knight Foundation and have been involved in setting up the Digital Public Library of America.
 I also have a modest number of not-very-valuable stock holdings in other private and public technology companies — sadly, nowhere near the “5% beneficial owners of a publicly traded security” threshold that the SEC sets forth — mostly through ordinary mutual funds.

 A special note on patents, a/k/a my Personal Patent Profits Pledge: this disclosure doesn’t have to do with this blog exactly, but about the activities of some of the companies in which I have an equity interest which may end up holding patents related to information and communications technologies.
 I support the reform of the patent system.
 To the extent that I personally profit from the straight exploitation of patent claims that issue to any of these companies in a manner not consonant with my own beliefs (I get to be the judge of that!), I intend to contribute those profits to the Berkman Center or a similarly suitable institution to support the study of patent reform.
 I also intend to advocate, to the extent appropriate and as consistent with fiduciary duties, for the use of creative, low- or no-cost licensing regimes, especially to support use in the .edu and .org domains.